 In 1994 Coach Meekins moved to Manteo, and alongside William Creef, started a Junior Varsity program at MHS.
 In just their first season Creef and Meekins went an undefeated 10-0.
 In 1995 Coach Meekins became head assistant for the varsity program and just a year later the Redskins captured the 1996 2A state championship.
 Pops remained the varsity assistant until 2012.
 During that time he helped guide Manteo to many conference championships.
 He is now back with MHS as a bullpen coach and assistant junior varsity coach.

-Coach DeSanto is entering his third year on the Redskin coaching staff.
+Coach DeSanto is entering his fourth year on the Redskin coaching staff.